Peter Thiel: Clarium Capital

 Thiel used $10 million of his proceeds to create Clarium Capital Management, a global macro hedge fund focusing on directional and liquid instruments in currencies, interest rates, commodities, and equities.
 Thiel stated that "the big, macroeconomic idea that we had at Clarium—the idée fixe—was the peak-oil theory, which was basically that the world was running out of oil, and that there were no easy alternatives."

 In 2003, Thiel successfully bet that the United States dollar would weaken.
 In 2004, Thiel spoke of the dot-com bubble having migrated, in effect, into a growing bubble in the financial sector, and specified General Electric and Walmart as vulnerable.
 In 2005, Clarium saw a 57.1% return as Thiel predicted that the dollar would rally.

 However, Clarium faltered in 2006 with a 7.8% loss.
 Thereafter, the firm sought to profit in the long-term from its petrodollar analysis, which foresaw the impending decline in oil supplies.
 Clarium's assets under management grew after achieving a 40.3% return in 2007 to more than $7 billion by the first quarter of 2008, but fell later in the year and again in 2009 after financial markets collapsed.
 By 2011, after missing out on the economic rebound, many key investors pulled out, reducing the value of Clarium's assets to $350 million, two thirds of which was Thiel's money.

 Palantir

-In May 2003, Thiel incorporated Palantir Technologies, a big data analysis company named after the Tolkien artifact.
-He continues as its chairman, as of 2022.
-Thiel stated that the idea for the company was based on the realization that "the approaches that PayPal had used to fight fraud could be extended into other contexts, like fighting terrorism".
-He also stated that, after the September 11 attacks, the debate in the United States was "will we have more security with less privacy or less security with more privacy?".
-He envisioned Palantir as providing the government the technology to find terrorism without operating illegally.
+Palantir Technologies, a big data analysis company named after the Tolkien artifact, was formed as a reaction to the September 11 attacks, largely building on PayPal's anti-fraud technology.
+Thiel stated that the attacks opened the way for all sorts of draconian policies, so the best method would be providing cutting-edge technology with built-in policing systems to ensure the state use its power legally.
+Analyst Christopher Soghoian later commented that Palantir does provide these policing systems, but the state can turn them off.

+In May 2003, Thiel incorporated Palantir.
+He serves as chairman of the company.

+According to The Wall Street Journal, when Palantir launched in 2004, there were three investors other than Thiel and Alex Karp but little interest from venture capital firms, so Thiel and his venture fund largely bankrolled the initial $30 million cost.
+CIA-affiliated venture capital firm In-Q-Tel invested about $2 million.
+According to Techcrunch, Oakhouse Partners led Palantir's $7.5 million Series A (June 2006) and REV led its $10.5 million Series B (November 2006).
+In its early years, Palantir maintained founder control by declining to offer board seats to investors, including In-Q-Tel.
+This practice continued through subsequent funding rounds.

+Some commentators have said that many conspiracy theories about Palantir have arisen, partly due to the CIA's early involvement and Palantir's initial focus on intelligence contracts with organizations including FBI, CIA, NSA, but also partly because the founders, including Thiel and Karp, deliberately crafted an image that exaggerated Palantir's relationship with the CIA or its capacity during its early phase.